MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/posting-performance.md

 # required metadata

 title: General journal posting performance
-description: The article suggests ways to troubleshoot performance issues when posting general journals, including adjusting number sequence setup and limiting journal lines.
+description: The article suggests ways to troubleshoot performance issues when you post general journals.
+For example, you can adjust the number sequence setup and limit journal lines.
 author: Livbjerg
 ms.date: 05/24/2023
 ms.topic: article